mkarkkainen/aoc23/README.md

 ## Summary

 [Advent of Code](http://adventofcode.com/) is an annual Christmas calendar of programming puzzles.
-This repo contains my solutions in JS/TS.
+This repo contains my solutions in TypeScript, JS and Go.

 ## Organization